Ambiguous Implements | Monday 27th November to Friday 15th December 2017

 The Vittoria Street Gallery is delighted to be hosting Ambiguous Implements a touring exhibition presenting a collection of contemporary works that playfully reconsider the familiar objects of our day to day domestic life.
 Re-thinking the tools we use for eating, grooming, cooking and cleaning, the exhibiting artists have employed and subverted traditional craft techniques, reframed existing tools in new sculptural assemblages, or given seemingly banal objects new functions and effects.
 Rob Anderson, Aimee Bollu, Nuala Clooney, Rachael Colley, Rosie Deegan, Kate Farley, Kate Haywood, Jasleen Kaur, Julie Mellor, Maria Militsi, Rebecca Ounstead, Matt Rowe, Jonathan Trayte and Abbie Williams each present new and existing works.

 Ambiguous Implements is curated by Laura Mansfield in collaboration with Rachael Colley and Nuala Clooney.

-As part of the exhibition and in collaboration with Talking Practice we will be hosting a Symposium titled Ambiguous Implements: redesigning the domestic taking place on 29th November 2pm at The School of Jewellery, Birmingham City University (more details to follow and tickets will be available via eventbrite)
+As part of the exhibition and in collaboration with Talking Practice we will be hosting a symposium with Ambiguous Implements

 Rob Anderson was the recipient of the coveted New Designer of the Year award in 2016.
 Following the award his Heavy Hands collection has been critically well received and has been exhibited at The Great Northern Contemporary Craft Fair, Manchester; New Tastes, Kath Libbert’s Jewellery Gallery, Saltaire; and Leeds Craft and Design Centre.
 He has recently been expanding the collection with new works, as well as experimenting with new materials and aesthetics.